 Lean Six Sigma is a combination of Six Sigma and Lean principles.
 It combines the two most important improvement trends of our time: making work better (using Six Sigma) and making work faster (using Lean principles).
 In this plain-English guide, you’ll discover how this remarkable quality improvement method can give you the tools to identify and eliminate waste and quality problems in your own work area.

 At 96 pages, this affords you a quick and brief insight into what Lean Six Sigma is.
 It is a basic primer for all employees on using Lean Six Sigma to meet your company's goals and your customers' needs.
-While reading the book will not directly aid you in your exam prep, it will help you to see the big picture of where Six Sigma can help business succeed.
+While reading the book will not directly aid you in your exam prep, it will help you to see the big picture of where Six Sigma can help a business succeed.

 by H. James.
 Harrington, Praveen Gupta, Frank Voehl (ISBN-10: 1932828176)